Prevention with Policy

+Success in school and increased graduation rates lead to healthier, more productive future employees and ultimately reduce costs in our social services, criminal justice, educational and health care systems.
 Extreme and repetitive childhood adversity, such as child maltreatment, can alter brain development and have lifelong harmful impacts on both physical and emotional well-being.
-Many Adverse childhood experiences (ACEs), such as abuse and neglect, can be prevented.
+Many Adverse Childhood Experiences (ACEs), such as abuse and neglect, can be prevented.

 Parenting education can be delivered in a home setting (home visiting) or group setting (parenting education groups).
 Home visiting programs help parents gain basic parenting skills by matching new families with trained providers, such as nurses, social workers, or parent educators.
 Similarly, group-based parenting education increases the skills and knowledge of parenting and child development but in a setting outside of the home.
 Evidence- based parenting education, whether delivered in the home or in a group setting, has been shown to prevent child abuse and neglect.

 See the section below on our qualitative study to learn more about NC policymakers’ perspectives on family support programs.